-The Disability Center and its resources can be accessed online.
+The University of Missouri's Disability Center and its resources can be accessed online.
 If disability related accommodations are necessary, please establish an accommodation plan with the Center.
 Then, then notify your mentor and the DGS of your eligibility for reasonable accommodations.